 We help thousands of people every year decide whether a Chapter 7 bankruptcy, Chapter 13 bankruptcy, debt settlement or debt management is right for them.
 When people commit to a Chapter 7 bankruptcy, they are often confused about the process and the fees.
 As such, we build a “step by step” bankruptcy decisioning platform to guide you through the process.
 It will provide such information as costs of filing bankruptcy and how to find a bankruptcy attorney.
+Get access to the free platform below.

 Okay, let’s now go through each step of Chapter 7 bankruptcy, so you can know how everything works.

 Step 1: Do you Qualify for a Chapter 7 bankruptcy

 As said above, you are considering a Chapter 7 bankruptcy, and you first want to understand whether you qualify.
-Unlike a Chapter 13, you have to qualify for a Chapter 7 bankruptcy through means testing.
+Unlike Chapter 13, you have to qualify for a Chapter 7 bankruptcy through means-testing.
 We developed a Chapter 7 calculator to estimate whether you qualify for you.
-We provided a rougher estimate below:

 Step 2: Decide whether you will file a Chapter 7 bankruptcy